-Hundreds in Chicago rally in solidarity with protesters in Egypt
+Hundreds rally in solidarity with Egypt protests

 Protesters rally in support of the Egyptian people who have taken to the streets in Cairo to protest against the Egyptian government, on North Michigan Avenue near the Egyptian consulate today.
-(William DeShazer/Chicago Tribune)
+(William DeShazer/Chicago Tribune) |

 Hundreds of protesters rallied along North Michigan Avenue today, waving Egyptian flags, shouting slogans in Arabic and calling for the immediate removal of President Hosni Mubarak.